coderchatwang/CoderChat/README.md

 CoderChat is developed from Void and serves as an upgraded version.
 This repository retains all features from Void while providing deep optimizations and continuous feature iteration.

-Use AI agents on your codebase, checkpoint and visualize changes, and bring any model or host locally.
-CoderChat sends messages directly to providers without retaining your data.
+Use AI agents on your codebase, visualize changes, and bring any model or host locally. **Up to now, even when users use custom models, mainstream commercial paid/free AI editors almost all implement prompt assembly logic on the server side, meaning that user data such as code undergoes a secondary relay through the tool vendor, with no confidentiality or privacy whatsoever.** CoderChat sends messages directly to the model service provider and does not retain or view your code data.
+This is one of the values that CoderChat offers compared to fully-featured commercial projects.

 ## Download [releases](https://github.com/coderchatwang/CoderChat/releases/)